pocco81/true-zen.nvim/README.md

 - [NeoVim nightly](https://github.com/neovim/neovim/releases/tag/nightly) (>=v0.5.0)
 - [Lua ver. >= 5.3](https://www.lua.org/manual/5.3/readme.html#changes)
-- A nice color scheme to complement your experience ;)

 ## Adding the plugin
 You can use your favorite plugin manager for this.
 Here are some examples with the most popular ones: